|History and Biodata

 Permanent Representative of Afghanistan to the United Nations Office at Geneva (20151102)

-Suraya Dalil Suraiya Suraya Daleel Soraia was born 1970 in Kabul and went to medical school in Afghanistan in the late 1980s Ms. Dalil’s family remained in Kabul until she graduated from medical school in 1991.
+Mrs. Suraya Dalil Suraiya Suraya Daleel Soraia was born 1970 in Kabul and went to medical school in Afghanistan in the late 1980s Dalil’s family remained in Kabul until she graduated from medical school in 1991.

 Her parents were both teachers at the Kabul Teachers’ Training College and both worked in the education sector for many years.
 She graduated from Zarghona High School in Kabul in 1985 and studied medicine at Kabul Medical University (1986-1991).
 She graduated with highest honors and first in her class from KMU in Dec.
 1991.
 In 1992, she began residency training in general surgery at Ali Abad Hospital where she worked for less than a year when she was forced to leave Kabul because of intense fighting and insecurity.
 Just months after she graduated from the Kabul Medical Institute the Najibullah regime fell and the Mujahedin took over.
+Dalil is said to be a Abdul Rashid Dostum confident.

 Dalil moved more than 150 miles north with her parents, two sisters, and two brothers to Mazar-e-Sharif.
 Based in Mazar-e-Sharif, she worked (1992-1993) as an emergency physician for Doctors Without Borders (Medicins Sans Frontieres), caring for refugees from neighboring war-torn Tajikistan.
 Then, as a medical officer (1993-1994) for the International Organization for Migration (IOM), she established a clinic at a transit center for refugees returning from Pakistan and Iran.
 The IOM program shut down as weather and a lack of security made traveling too difficult, and Dalil took a job with UNICEF Mazar-e-Sharif, where she has worked on immunization and nutrition initiatives (1995) for the last decade.